Bendigo Art Gallery: People

 Karen Quinlan was director of Bendigo Art Gallery from around 2000 to 2018, and curator for three years before that.
 She was also Professor of Practice at the La Trobe Art Institute at Bendigo.
 She took up the post of leading the National Portrait Gallery in Canberra in December 2018.
 During her tenure at Bendigo, Quinlan worked with international institutions to bring large exhibitions to Bendigo, which boosted the regional economy and encouraged cultural tourism.
 She was made a Member of the Order of Australia in the 2019 Australia Day Honours list, "for her significant service to the visual arts and to higher education".

 Logo

 The gallery's logo is an image of Ettore Cadorin's statue Venus tying her sandals (1913).
 Cadorin was an Italian-born American, but was married to an Australian contralto, Erna Mueller, who trained at the Bendigo Conservatory.
 He sold the statue to the gallery after visiting it in 1913.

+Redevelopment

+Bendigo Art Gallery is currently close from Monday 1 December 2025 to commence the major redevelopment.
+Although the building will be under construction, the Gallery’s creative program will continue to unfold across Bendigo.